richmit/FortranFinance/README.md

 ### WARNING

 Lastly, a warning.
-I'm not a finance expert -- just an amateur investor trying to plan my retirement.
-So don't take anything you see here as expert advice -- or even assume it's correct.
+I'm not a finance expert -- just a retired amateur investor.
+Don't take anything you see here as expert advice.
+Don't assume everything you see here is correct.
 In fact, expect errors!
 Double check any results you get.
 Keep an eye out for bugs, and report what you find!

 -mitch